Zartarius/NN_in_C/README.md

 (Project currently in progress)

 # Files
-main.c - Main file for testing, and implementing later on. matrix.h - A C library meant to substitute as a simpler numpy library.
+main.c - Main file for testing, and implementing later on.'\n' matrix.h - A C library meant to substitute as a simpler numpy library.